Jacques Payet: France and England

 After living as uchi-deshi to Gozo Shioda for 5 years, Payet returned to France in 1986 with the intention of teaching aikido.
 However, the legal and political situation in France at the time made it prohibitively difficult to teach aikido.
 As a result, when he had the opportunity in 1987, he moved to England, where he had been teaching for two years already.
-He lived in London from 1987-1988 and was appointed technical director of the English Aikido Yoshinkan Federation.
+He lived in London from 1987 to 1988 and was appointed technical director of the English Aikido Yoshinkan Federation.
 However, in 1988, Payet decided he was unsatisfied with his own practice of aikido and requested that he be allowed to return to Japan to continue studying at the Yoshinkan dojo.

 United States

-From 2000–2005, Payet lived and taught in the United States.
+From 2000 to 2005, Payet lived and taught in the United States.
 On moving to the US, Payet made a tour of the country, visiting dojos and observing the state of aikido practice and aikido instruction throughout the country.
 He initially settled in Minnesota but eventually moved to California, where he taught in the University of California system.
 In 2001, with the assistance of Kevin Pickard, he founded Mugenjuku dojo in Los Angeles (now "Aikido on Ventura" dojo under David Fryberger, 5th-dan).

 Annual seminars

 Payet is a popular seminar instructor and makes trips to dojos in the United States, England and Russia annually in addition to giving seminars at corporations and universities in Japan.
 He was present at Gozo Shioda's last overseas demonstration in Germany in 1988.
-He travels once every two months for about 1–2 weeks, and, in addition to the US, Europe and Russia, he has given seminars in Israel, Qatar, Canada, Poland, Germany, Italy, and the Ukraine.
+He travels once every two months for about 1–2 weeks, and, in addition to the US, Europe and Russia, he has given seminars in Israel, Qatar, Canada, Poland, Germany, Italy, and Ukraine.

 In addition to travel seminars, Payet has developed relationships with dojos and individuals around the world, and people occasionally travel to Kyoto for special training or rank testing under his supervision.